Kaljurand/owl-verbalizer/README.txt

 borders (each OWL axiom in the input ontology is verbalized by 0 or more ACE sentences).

+In this mode the AnnotationAssertions are ignored and fragments are not generated.
+As a result this mode is about 3x faster.

 ---++ Files

 ---+++ Prolog modules

 * owl_to_ace.pl: command-line client + HTTP-interface to the OWL verbalizer
-* owlxml_owlfss.pl: converts OWL 2 XML into OWL 2 Functional-Style Syntax (in Prolog notation)
+* owlxml_owlfss.pl: converts OWL 2 XML into OWL 2 Functional-Style Syntax (in Prolog notation), which is used by all the following modules
 * owlfss_acetext.pl: main interface to the verbalizer
 * table_1.pl: axiom rewriting
 * rewrite_subclassof.pl: SubClassOf-axiom rewriting
 * owlace_dcg.pl: ACE2 grammar in DCG (used to generate ACE sentences)
-* lexicon.pl: lexicon for morphological synthesis, also supports dynamic update of the lexicon on the basis of AnnotationAssertion-axioms (not used in the csv-mode)
+* output_results.pl: different ways to output the results (ace, csv, html)
 * ace_niceace.pl: some post-processing of the verbalization (not used in csv-mode)
-* output_results.pl: different ways to output the results (ace, csv, html)
+* lexicon.pl: lexicon lookup + generation on the basis of AnnotationAssertion-axioms (not used in the csv-mode)

 ---+++ Other

 * examples/: some examples of OWL 2 XML files
+* docs/: some docs and demos

 ---++ Issues